clash-lang/clash-lang.org/content/blog/0006-linear-clash.md

 _TODO: create a picture making the above more intuiative._

+There are two options here:

+1. Duplicate the output (and input) ports of the `h` argument so that `x` and `y` can be connected to these outputs seperately; this behaviour basically corresponds to the specialisation transformation Clash applies already.
+2. Use linear arrows

 # Synchronisation and the case for higher-order top-level functions
 You might argue that a first-order top-level function (`topEntity`) is a sensible restriction, after all, it's kind of the "entry point" into your entire circuit (much like `main :: IO ()` in regular Haskell program).
 So what use would we have for a higher-order `topEnity`?